+The first research thrust improves the resiliency of communities to infrequent, but large-scale adverse WUI fires incidents and includes three elements: 1) reduce fire spread among structures within a community, 2) reduce the ignition of structures, and 3) incorporate research results into wildland-urban interface (WUI) building, fire codes, and standards.
 Building upon the characterization of flame spread on individual components such as decks or fences in the previous phase, this phase of WUI fire spread element will assess the vulnerabilities to fire spread as several components are combined into structure assemblies.
 The current phase will examine how decks or fences cause a fire to spread to structures, as well as how wind, moisture, and terrain affect the fire spread.
-This effort will characterize the fire exposure through collection, analysis, archiving[xvi] post-fire data, and incorporating wind into the Fire Dynamics Simulator (FDS) for UWI applications.[xvi]
+This effort will characterize the fire exposure through collection, analysis, archiving post-fire data in NIST Disaster and Failure Studies Program database, and incorporating wind into the Fire Dynamics Simulator (FDS) for WUI applications [xiii].
 An emphasis is place on examining how structures ignite.
 The current work will characterize how roof shingle or landscaping mulch ignition can lead to attic or exterior siding ignition.
 This will need an integrated science-based effort comprised of targeted laboratory experiments and a range of models including vegetation and structure fire models.
 A Guide for implementing technical solutions and beginning to develop science-based performance metrics for mitigation of WUI ignition and fire spread will build on the August 2012 WUI Building and Fire Codes Technical Solutions Implementation Workshop.
-The work will involve transferring the improved characterization of exposure and response of structures and communities to building and fire code, and standards committees.

 The second research thrust improves the resiliency of communities and includes three elements, which enhance the safety and effectiveness of fire fighters through improved equipment and operational tactics.
 Expanding upon the high temperature performance of respirator results obtained previously, the current effort will address the high temperature performance of fire fighter electronic equipment including radios and fire fighter locators, and fire fighter protective clothing.
 Test methods will be developed to assess the performance of fire fighter equipment under realistic high temperature, rough duty, environments.
 The current phase of the tactics work will build upon the understanding of fire behavior that was gained previously on ventilation tactics.
 There are no national fire fighting standard operating procedures or tactics.
 Instead, tactics are developed locally and influenced by tradition and experience, not necessarily fire science.
 Measurements are needed to determine the capabilities and limitations of fire suppression techniques in real scale structures to provide a basis for science-informed tactics.
 Advances in cyber-physical systems will be exploited through development of performance standards for firefighting equipment, apparatus, and robotics.